OMetaVR/Spotify-recently-played-readme-status/README.md

 For more detailed troubleshooting, please refer to the [Issues](https://github.com/OMetaVR/Spotify-recently-played-readme-status/issues) section of the repository.

-## 🛠️ Configuration

-You can customize the display by right-clicking on the app and selecting "Settings".
-Options include:

-- Display size
-- Color scheme
-- Information to display (artist, album, track progress, etc.)
-- Behavior when no track is playing

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.